Kelly-Strayhorn Theater: 2008-today

 In 2008, janera solomon was appointed as the theater's executive director.
 Under her leadership, the theater expanded to increase its original programming and funding.
 Kelly Strayhorn Theater is now recognized as a progressive cultural center.
 Its programs, such as the newMoves Contemporary Dance Festival, which features new work in dance, and World Stage, which supports new performances by international artists, have helped the theater gain local and national recognition.

 Artists presented by KST include: Kyle Abraham, Suli Holum, Jaamil Kosoko, Camille A. Brown, Vanessa German, Kate Watson Wallace, Bill Shannon, Luke Murphy, and Stacey Pearl, all of whom have had extensive creative or production residencies in support of new work at KST.

 In addition, KST Presents includes support for emerging artists in film, poetry and visual arts: Chris Ivey, Alisha Wormsley, and Joy KMT.

 All of KST's programming is realized in partnership with community partners located in and around the city of Pittsburgh.
 The theater itself serves as a cultural hub for the Pittsburgh neighborhood of East Liberty and Pittsburgh's East End.

 In 2015, the theater instituted system called “Pay What Makes You Happy” which allows patrons to set their own price for all KST Presents performances and events.

 Facilities

 The Kelly Strayhorn Theater

 The Kelly Strayhorn Theater, built in 1914 and originally the Regent Theater, is located in the heart of East Liberty.

-The Kelly Strayhorn Theater is an intimate performance space that seats 350.
+The Kelly Strayhorn Theater is a performance space that seats 350.
 The theater's lobby space hosts events, receptions and pre- and post-show conversations.